 The range of uses for a trust are now extensive as the trust concept has proved to be enormously adaptable over the years.
-Benefits include wealth planning, succession planning, asset protection and taxes.
+Benefits include wealth planning, succession planning, asset protection and to a lesser extent tax planning.
 Such is the flexibility of a trust that it would be difficult to define its potential uses comprehensively

 As a result, there are now a wide range of different types of trust available.
 We will cover some of these different types of trust in future articles.

 As mentioned above, legal title to the trust assets is vested in the trustee under the terms of the trust deed and they assume responsibility for the proper management of those assets.